 To address this issue, project EUROSWAC aims at adapting an existing SWAC (Sea Water Air Conditioning) technology only used so far at a few sites in tropical areas and in the Mediterranean Sea to the English Channel’s seawater.

-EUROSWAC will design, develop and test in real life conditions the 1st shallow-water and continental climate based SWAC prototype on the Channel Tunnel.
-The objective is also to pave the way for commercialization in the Channel Area.
+The objective is also to develop methods to reduce implementation costs and optimize adaptation to different sites to promote the development of the solution in the FCE area.
 This technology represents major benefits in terms of CO2 emissions, lifespan and costs compared to existing solutions.

-The deployment of 35 other SWAC will also be initiated by 2030, creating 250 jobs, attracting €85 million of investment, reducing SWAC costs by 20% and CO2 emissions by 30%.
+The deployment of 35 SWAC is also considered to be initiated by 2030, creating 250 jobs, attracting €85 million of investment and reducing indirect CO2 emissions caused by air conditionning by 30%.